go-surreal/som/docs/appendix/01_faq.md

 SOM is tested against SurrealDB 2.x.
 Compatibility with older versions is not guaranteed.

-### Why does SOM use SDBC instead of the official client?

-SOM uses [sdbc](https://github.com/go-surreal/sdbc), a custom client optimized for code generation patterns and CBOR serialization.
-The official client may be supported in the future.

 ## Technical

 ### Why does SOM use code generation?